 Not all colorful characters in commercials between Saturday morning cartoons are meant to sell you something for a profit.
-Some Public Service Announcements, also known as PSA’s, have brought us cherished and timeless American icons, others have faded into obscurity and you probably forgot about them.
-These characters reminded us to eat better, preserve our earth, how to prevent crime, and even how to survive a nuclear bomb.
+Some Public Service Announcements, also known as PSA’s, have brought us cherished and timeless American icons, others have faded into obscurity and you’ve probably forgotten about them.
+These characters reminded us to eat better, preserve our earth, how to prevent crime and forest fires, and even how to survive a nuclear bomb.

 Today we are counting down the strange but lovable characters from classic PSA’s.
 Do you remember any of these?

 Timer is a cartoon character that is best known for reminding kids watching Saturday morning cartoons to remember to listen to their bodies.
 He seems to be a skinny-limbed ball-shaped being with a fondness for stylish hats and bow ties.
 Although the segments never actually had official titles, they are often referred to by their unique memorable catchphrases.
 “Hanker for a hunk of cheese” was probably the most popular.
 This short reminded kids to eat cheese and cracker sandwiches to tide themselves over before dinner.
 If pretty much anything happens to Timer, he hankers for a hunk of cheese.